Chair - ex officio

 Student Representative Council representative

-Mr Cameron Stead - Chair, NAS Student Representative Council
+TBC - Chair, NAS Student Representative Council

-External – Higher Education Management representative
+External – Higher Education Management representatives

-Dr Melissa Laird - Director, Learning and Teaching, National Institute of Dramatic Art (NIDA)
+Dr. Melissa Laird - Director, Learning and Teaching, National Institute of Dramatic Art (NIDA)

 Dr Melissa Laird is a material culture practitioner-scholar whose research blends academic inquiry with creative practice; she has a particular devotion to writing and scholarship in the creative arts.
 Her research frames ephemeral, transient and fragmentary artefacts as significant models for historical study and object-based artwork.
 As Director, Education and Graduate Studies at the National Institute of Dramatic Art (NIDA) Melissa nurtures a culture of practice-based scholarship across the organisation and is actively engaged in learning and teaching, course development and academic governance which reflects contemporary attitudes and policy.
 She champions the development of unique communities of creative practice through partnerships in which staff and students from diverse backgrounds can flourish.
 Melissa has presented at academic conferences in Australia and overseas, and won awards for her drawing and sculpture.
 Recently published in Doctoral Writing in the Creative and Performing Arts (2014 Libri UK), the text utilises one of her artworks on the cover.
 Melissa received the Distinguished Teaching Award from the Australian Council of Art and Design Schools (ACUADS) in 2014.